The Path of Daggers: Chapter 27

 Min is reading one of Herid Fel's books in Rand's quarters in the Sun Palace.
 She hopes to find a clue as to why he was killed.
 She is distracted though, hoping that Rand will come back.
 When the doors swing open and admit Rand she doesn't spring up to greet him.
 He should have been back sooner and he should have sent her messages.
 She gives him a piece of her mind when he asks why the Maidens look upset.
 He tells her he did write.
 Two one line messages delivered by an Asha'man don't count in Min's opinion.

 Rand asks Min to have one of the Maidens bring Cadsuane to him.
 When Min passes the message she notes Rand is right.
-The Maidens are behaving strange.
+The Maidens are behaving strangely.
 When she goes back in the other visitors leave.
-Rand and Min go to a more private chamber and Rand asks what it is Cadsuane will teach him.
+Rand and Min go to a more private chamber and Rand asks what it is that Cadsuane will teach him.
 Min doesn't know, only that it is important and he needs her.
-Rand doesn't like needing people and he says so.
+Rand doesn't like needing people and he expresses it.
 Then he relaxes and says he needs her.
-Min promply forgets her anger.
+Min promptly forgets her anger.

 Rand's Point of View:

 He gathers Dashiva, Hopwil, Flinn and Morr for a grand entrance.
-Cadsuane obviously isn't impressed and Rands decides not to follow that strategy any further.
+Cadsuane obviously isn't impressed and Rand decides not to follow that strategy any further.
 He asks the Asha'man to wait outside.
-Cadsuane tactfully reminds she helped save his life and Rand fights to hold his temper.
-He offers her a position as advisor now that he is the King of Illian.
+Cadsuane tactfully reminds him she helped save his life and Rand fights to hold his temper.
+He offers her a position as an advisor now that he is the King of Illian.
 Cadsuane refuses even after he offers not to have her take any oaths.
 She has enough of playing games though.
 She makes Rand a few promises.
-Although they put Rand at ease some they still sound like a threat to him.
+Although some of them put Rand at ease others still sound like a threat to him.
 It seems they can come to some sort of understanding though.

-Cadsuane changes to topic to Callandor.
+Cadsuane changes the topic to Callandor.
 She knows it is missing from the Stone and she hopes Rand hasn't tried to use it.
 When Rand asks what she means she tells him Callandor is flawed, it lacks the buffer that protects the channeler from drawing too much of the One Power.
 He can only use it safely linked to two women with one of them guiding the flows.
-Would that explain the strange feel about saidin near Ebou Dar?
+Would that explain the strange feeling about saidin near Ebou Dar?
 Regardless of that it is a serious problem, Rand had hoped to use it one more time.
-No he only has one alternative left.
+Now he has only one alternative left.